-We start the new year with a blogpost written by Alanna Cant.
+We start the new year with a post by Alanna Cant.
 Drawing on recent fieldwork in Oaxaca, Mexico, Cant explores church-state relations through the lens of church restoration, religious ‘heritage’, and popular devotion to the saints.

 In September, two large and seismically unusual earthquakes struck Mexico.
 On the 7th of September, the strongest quake the country had experienced in a century caused significant damage across the states of Chiapas and Oaxaca.
 Just 12 days later, a second struck the densely populated centre of the country, affecting Mexico City, Puebla, Morelos and the State of Mexico.
 468 people were killed and tens of thousands of homes, businesses and public buildings were damaged or destroyed, including more than 1000 Catholic churches.
 While immediate responses by state agencies were of course directed towards search-and-rescue efforts and emergency assistance to survivors, within days, media attention turned towards the condition of the nation’s churches.
 Just a week after the second quake, the federal Secretariat for Culture announced that 8 billion pesos (€340 million) would be made available to repair the affected churches and convents.
 While this promise of funds was welcomed by many communities, it also accentuated the multiple contradictions that inhere in the spaces of Mexican churches, which are simultaneously secular and religious; historical and contemporary; public and particular.
 In the aftermath of the earthquakes, as churches became potentially dangerous spaces of salvation, these contradictions became especially apparent in the arena of local Catholic practices emphasizing people’s personal relationships to specific holy images.